Anant Joshi

 b.
 1969, in Nagpur, India

-Joshi first discovered toys as a medium when attending a residency program at the Rijksakademie in the Netherlands.
+Between 2002 and 2003, Joshi held another residency at Rijksakademie van Beeldende Kunsten in Amsterdam, where he was awarded the prestigious Dutch Prix de Rome 2004.
+During this programme, Joshi first discovered toys as a medium.
 On the Queen’s birthday, Dutch children sell their old toys for pocket change.
-Joshi purchased these toys and took them apart to remove their “fixed identities” and adapt them to a new cultural context (mirroring his own process of cultural adjustment as an Indian in Holland).
-While his early works used readymade toys, Joshi now creates his own “toys” – usually painted ceramic and fiberglass.
-Like the toys they are inspired by, Joshi’s sculptures and installations gleam with shiny colors and finishes, luring in the viewer.
-When the viewer looks closely, however, they find grotesque details like severed heads and trunk-less limbs that evoke a sense of violent chaos.
+Joshi purchased these toys, dismantled them to remove their 'fixed identities,' and recontextualised them to reflect his own experience of cultural adjustment as an Indian in Holland.
+While his early works repurposed readymade toys, Joshi now creates his own “toys,” typically using painted ceramic and fiberglass.
+Like the toys they are inspired by, Joshi’s sculptures and installations, with their gleaming, shiny colours and finishes, draw the viewer in.
+However, upon closer inspection, grotesque details like severed heads and trunk-less limbs emerge, evoking an aura of violent chaos.

-In his 2007 show at Chemould Prescott Road, “Navel One and the Many” (the title comes from the god Brahma coming into the world from a lotus growing out of the god Vishnu’s navel), Joshi transformed toys into violent installations, reminding the viewer that while they may feel removed from violence happening in the world around them, they actually play an active role in it by how they teach their children.
-Just as the god Vishnu held all the elements of creation within his body, Joshi's work suggests that we also hold the elements of creating our own societies through the way we raise our children.
+By 2007, Joshi undertook another solo show at Chemould Prescott Road entitled NAVEL: One and the Many.
+The title referenced the god Brahma, who emerged from a lotus growing out of Vishnu’s navel.
+In this exhibition, Joshi transformed toys into violent installations, reminding viewers that while they may feel detached from global violence, they actively contribute to it through their parenting.
+Just as Vishnu contained all elements of creation within his body, Joshi’s work suggests we hold the power to shape our societies through how we raise our children.

-Joshi is also known for his dramatic kinetic room installations that exaggerate the effects of his mutated toy sculptures using lights, shadows, and reflections.
-In another installation from the 2007 exhibition “Navel One and the Many”, the artist skewered fragments of brightly painted animal, human, and superhero figures on rotating steel rods, piercing the viewer’s childhood memories and sense of societal order.
-Joshi amplified the horror of this scene by separating the viewer from the toys through blinds made of sharp razor blades, seducing the viewer into the scene with movement and lights, but rendering them powerless to do anything besides standing and watching the destruction within.
+Joshi is also renowned for his dramatic kinetic room installations, which amplify the impact of his mutated toy sculptures using lights, shadows, and reflections.
+In the 2007 exhibition NAVAL: One and the Many, he skewered fragments of brightly painted animal, human, and superhero figures onto rotating steel rods.
+This installation pierced both the viewer’s childhood memories and their sense of societal order.
+Joshi heightened this horror by separating viewers from the toys with blinds made of sharp razor blades, enticing them with movement and light while rendering them powerless to intervene.

 The artist lives and works in Baroda, India.